India’s GlobalBees raises $150 million to build Thrasio-like house of brands – TechCrunch

-The universe of Indian firms attempting to replicate Thrasio’s success in the world’s second largest internet market just got bigger.
+The universe of Indian firms attempting to replicate Thrasio’s success in the world’s second-largest internet market just got bigger.
 Three-month-old GlobalBees said on Monday it has raised $150 million in a Series A financing round led by FirstCry.

 Lightspeed Venture Partners also invested in the new financing round, which is $75 million in equity and $75 million in debt.
 Even with a $75 million equity raise, Monday’s announcement makes GlobalBees’ round the largest Series A funding in India.